vick42/alx-higher_level_programming/0x02-python-import_modules/README.md

+In this module we shall seek to learn the following:
 Learning how to import functions from another file Learning how to use imported functions
 Learning how to create a module